Transformational, Strategic, Empowering

 - Failing GCs: Rapidly hiring unskilled labor to meet demand often leads to safety issues and quality defects, which result in back-charges, legal claims, and a ruined reputation.

-Pathways to Your Millionaire Status
+Pathways to Your Million Dollar+ Business

-General contractors who achieve millionaire status typically follow high-profit paths, with specific success factors and capital requirements varying by business model.
+Contractors who achieve millionaire status typically follow high-profit paths, with specific success factors and capital requirements varying by business model.

 - General contracting route — Requires $200k–$1M in initial capital for equipment and bonds, with scalability dependent on managing gross margins and project volume.